GAP-CLoSR/GAP-CLoSR-Tools-DOWNLOAD/README.md

 GAP CLoSR (General Approach to Planning Connectivity from Local Scales to Regional) Tools allows for pre-processing of spatial data for inputs into the Graphab and Circuitscape connectivity modelling software.

-The latest executable version of the GAP CLoSR tool can be downloaded from this repository.
+The latest executable version of the GAP CLoSR tool can be found in this repository.

+Click on "DOWNLOAD zip" to download the latest version.

 see wiki for more information www.github.com/GAP-CLoSR/GAP-CLoSR-Tools-DOWNLOAD/wiki